Your Legal Rights When You Get in an Accident While Commuting

-Workers’ Compensation Does Not Cover Commuting Accidents in Most Cases
+Workers’ Compensation Does Not Cover Commuter Accidents in Most Cases

 Unfortunately, workers’ compensation does not cover commuting accidents in most cases.
 If you drive to the same location every day, then your commute most likely is not a “job-related activity” for workers’ compensation purposes.
 With that said, there are some exceptions.